-19 drugstore moisturizers that beauty editors can’t live without
+18 drugstore moisturizers that beauty editors can’t live without

 "I'll often layer four or five serums and lotions on my face — sometimes more than once a day.
 But I'm really really lazy about moisturizing my body.
 In the winter (when I need the hydration most), I just want to wrap myself in a fluffy robe as soon as I step out of the shower.
 I love this magic formula because I can apply it, in about 30 seconds, to my damp skin right after I turn off the water.
 It contains emulsifiers that let its hydrating oils combine with the water on your body and absorb quickly.
 So I can immediately snuggle up in that robe and still have silky limbs all winter," said Jenny Bailly, beauty director of Allure.

-RELATED: Allure magazine spills the hottest hair and makeup trends of 2017

-16. Jergens Natural Glow Wet Skin Moisturizer, $9, Walmart
+16. Jergens Natural Glow Wet Skin Moisturizer, $8, Amazon

-17. Aveeno Skin Relief Gentle Scent Lotion in Nourishing Coconut, $10, Walgreens
+17. Aveeno Skin Relief Gentle Scent Lotion in Nourishing Coconut, $8, Amazon

 "I use body oil like it’s going out of style; my dry skin just soaks up all of its goodness.
 The scent is pleasant but not overpowering and leaves your skin super soft but not greasy.
 I apply it fresh out of the shower for optimal absorption and sometimes follow with body cream since I am a true moisture fiend!
 Since I go through bottles upon bottles, this affordable option is much appreciated," said Holly Carter, beauty director at StyleWatch.